Aurora Neuromuscular Therapy

 Over the next several decades, two American Doctors, Dr. Janet Travell and Dr. David Simons, published a two volume set of textbooks titled "The Trigger Point Manual on Upper Body and Lower Body Pain".
 These volumes identified with research, documentation, and references that the source of most body pain was related to tiny "knots" in your muscles, or Trigger Points.
 As a result, a whole new field of study for chronic pain was introduced to the medical, dental, massage, and therapeutic communities, aptly called Neuromuscular Therapy.

-Today, medical doctors, chiropractors, osteopathic physicians and physical therapists advocate the use of Neuromuscular Therapy to ensure maximum health.
+Today, medical doctors, chiropractors, osteopathic physicians and physical therapists like myself advocate the use of Neuromuscular Therapy to ensure maximum health.

 Limited to a Specific Treatment Area

-Clearbrook Healing Center Neuromuscular Massage Therapy is very specific and detailed work.
+In my professional opinion, Neuromuscular Massage Therapy is very specific and detailed work.
 The area to be treated may take 30 to 90 minutes to treat.
-Therefore, we will have time to treat 1-3 areas that are causing you the most pain during your session.
+Therefore, I will have time to treat 1-3 areas that are causing you the most pain during your session.

-We advise our Aurora clients to plan on not working out or do heavy physical exercise the day of treatment, as this type of massage may feel like a work out the next day.
+I advise my Aurora clients to plan on not working out or do heavy physical exercise the day of treatment, as this type of massage may feel like a workout the next day.
 Also, drink plenty of water the day before, the day of, and the day after treatment, as this type of massage releases toxins into the bloodstream that you will want to flush out of the body through the natural process of elimination.